OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 # OPAE SDK release
 $ export OPAE_SDK_REPO_BRANCH=release/2.12.0

-# The following environment variables are required for compiling the AFU examples.

-# Location to clone the ofs-platform-afu-bbb repository which contains PIM files and AFU examples.
-$ export OFS_PLATFORM_AFU_BBB=$OFS_BUILD_ROOT/ofs-platform-afu-bbb

 # OPAE and MPF libraries must either be on the default linker search paths or on both LIBRARY_PATH and LD_LIBRARY_PATH.
 $ export OPAE_LOC=/usr